Kent and Medway Suicide Prevention Programme privacy notice

 Information collected by us

-In order to manage the Community and Hope fund we collect the following personal information when you provide it to us:
+In order to manage the Kent and Medway Better Mental Health and Suicide Prevention Fund we collect the following personal information when you provide it to us:

 - Personal information (for example; first, and last name, job title, address of business).